iweb visitor

 Project Budget

 Include all your revenue that you expect to generate, as well as whatever expenses you may have.
-Because Venture Project funding is one time seed money, it is important that the project has the potential to successfully continue after year one, when there is no more seed money available.
+Because Venture Project funding is seed money, it is important that the project has the potential to successfully continue.